- Purchase the complete Expat Arrivals Bahrain (PDF)

 As public transport options are limited to bus services only, most expats will find that driving is the easiest and most convenient way to get around in Bahrain.

 Public transport in Bahrain

 The primary mode of public transport in Bahrain is buses.
 Though buses are plentiful and cover just about anywhere one would need to go on the island, they don't have air conditioning and are often crowded.
-The bus system is complex to navigate and route maps are not easy to understand, so if wanting to take a bus, it is best to speak to a member of staff at the bus station for assistance.
+The bus system is complex to navigate and route maps aren't easy to understand, so if wanting to take a bus, it is best to speak to a member of staff at the bus station for assistance.

 Taxis in Bahrain

 Taxis are reliable and plentiful in Bahrain's main city centres.
 Bahrain taxi fares are more expensive than taxi fares in the UAE and some expats find prices to be exorbitant.
 If using a taxi, expats should make sure that taxi drivers have their meters on at all times.